Query Details

 Explanation

-This KQL query is designed to identify and track the activation of a specific high-risk administrative role within an organization.
-Here's a simplified breakdown:
+This query is designed to track and monitor the activation of a specific high-risk administrative role, "Partner Tier2 Support," within a cloud environment.
+Here's a breakdown of what the query does:

-• It extracts the user principal names (UPNs) and their assigned roles.
+• It extracts the user principal name (UPN) and the roles assigned to each account.

-• It filters for users who have the "Partner Tier2 Support" role, which is considered dangerous.
+• It filters these accounts to find those with the "Partner Tier2 Support" role, which is considered dangerous.

 Details